-The carat size is the unit of measurement used to indicate the weight of a diamond.
-Since 1913 carat weight has been measured compared to the metric system with one carat equaling 0.2 grams.
-Diamond carat size is measured up to three decimals and rounded to the nearest hundred.
+The diamond carat size is the unit of measurement used to indicate the weight of a diamond.
+Since 1913 diamond carat weight has been measured compared to the metric system with one carat equaling 200 milligrams.
+The weight of a diamond is measured up to three decimals and rounded to the nearest hundred.

 Carat weight will be one of the most important factors that determine the price of your diamond.
 Below we listed some tips to consider when choosing which carat weight is right for you:

-The image is an example of the carat scale not representing actual size of the diamonds (depending on actual screen size)
+The image is an example of the carat scale not representing the actual size of the diamonds.